aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/worksheets/security-features/protecting-worksheets/_index.md

 Example: The following example exhibits how to protect a few cells in the worksheet.
 It unlocks all the cells in the worksheet first and then locks 3 cells (A1, B1, C1) in it.
 Finally, it protects the worksheet.
 The [**Style**](https://apireference.aspose.com/cells/net/aspose.cells/style) object contains a boolean property, [**IsLocked**](https://apireference.aspose.com/cells/net/aspose.cells/style/properties/islocked).
 You can set [**IsLocked**](https://apireference.aspose.com/cells/net/aspose.cells/style/properties/islocked) property to true or false and apply *Column/Row.ApplyStyle()* method to lock or unlock the row/column with your desired attributes.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Worksheets-Security-Protecting-ProtectingSpecificCellsinaWorksheet-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Worksheets-Security-Protecting-ProtectingSpecificCellsinaWorksheet-1.cs" >}}

 ### **Protect a Row in the Worksheet**